Teradata/developer-resources/quickstarts/manage-data/ingest-catalog-data-teradata-s3-with-glue.md

 import TrialDocsNote from '../_partials/teradata_trial.mdx'

 * Access to an [Amazon AWS account](https://aws.amazon.com)
-* Access to a Teradata Vantage instance
+* Access to a Teradata Vantage instance (Teradata Cloud, Teradata Factory, or Teradata Trial)
   <TrialDocsNote />
 * A database [client](../connect-to-vantage/configure-a-teradata-vantage-connection-in-dbeaver.md) to send queries for loading the test data